Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: XAI Evaluation of Deep Learning-based NIDSs

-In this work, we analyze four state-of-the-art DL-based NIDSs (Kitsune, HorusEeye, ENIDrift, HELAD) using xAI techniques.
-However, xAI techniques such as TRUSTEE and kernel SHAP can not be applied directly to the NIDSs under consideration.
-This is because xAI methods have certain requirements at the API level which are not fulfilled by the current implementations of the NIDSs.
-We had to modify the NIDS implementations to make them compatible with xAI methods.
-Still, there were a few xAI methods whose requirements were found to be incompatible with the NIDS implementations unless we made major changes to the source code.
-Additionally, we did not limit ourselves to a direct application of xAI methods to the NIDSs but we also investigated: (1) the relation between the explanations generated for a given NIDS by different xAI methods, and (2) the presence of inductive biases in the NIDS implementations.
+In this work, we analyze state-of-the-art DL-based NIDSs presented in previous section using XAI techniques.
+However, XAI techniques such as TRUSTEE and kernel SHAP can not be applied directly to the NIDSs under consideration.
+This is because XAI methods have certain requirements at the API level which are not fulfilled by the current implementations of the NIDSs.
+We had to modify the NIDS implementations to make them compatible with XAI methods.
+Still, there were a few XAI methods whose requirements were found to be incompatible with the NIDS implementations unless we made major changes to the source code.

-\subsection{xAI-compatible NIDS Implementation}
+\subsection{XAI-compatible NIDS Implementation}

 The TRUSTEE trust report generating API has two requirements: (1) a trained ML/DL model with a \textit{predict()} function taking training/test dataset as the only input and outputting predicted labels, and (2) training/test datasets and corresponding predicted labels should be in \textit{numpy} array/\textit{pandas} dataframe format.
 The kernel SHAP API shares the requirements of TRUSTEE API.
 Except Kitsune, other NIDS source codes do not provide trained ML model or training/test data in a format which can be directly input to TRUSTEE API or kernel SHAP API.